MightyPirates/OpenComputers/src/main/resources/assets/opencomputers/doc/en_US/item/acid.md

 ![Reflux?](oredict:oc:materialAcid)

+This tasty [citation needed] concoction can be consumed if you ever feel the need for some... fun.
+Or ruining your digestive tract.
+Or both.
+It can also serve as ingredient in other, more useful items.

-Encountered only when using hard-mode recipes, it is used to etch [circuit boards](circuitBoard.md) before crafting [printed circuit boards](printedCircuitBoard.md).
+When using hard-mode recipes, it is used to etch [circuit boards](circuitBoard.md) before crafting [printed circuit boards](printedCircuitBoard.md).